arhamgarg/imperial-hft/README.md

 ## Usage

-After Google Benchmark has been installed and the benchmark folder if in the same directory as the mybenchmark.cc file, the user can compile the my-benchmark.cc file using the makefile provided in the repository.
+After Google Benchmark has been installed and the benchmark folder is in the same directory as the mybenchmark.cc file, the user can compile the mybenchmark.cc file using the makefile provided in the repository.

 ```bash
 g++ mybenchmark.cc -std=c++20 -isystem benchmark/include -Lbenchmark/build/src -lbenchmark -lpthread -o mybenchmark